nodejs/node-eps/XXX-staged-require-with-lifecycle-hooks.md

 but the current resolution stage occurs before attempting to build a module instance, so it's possible backwards-incompatible changes may be required to do that, thus the safer approach of an entirely new object.
+- For the object-based style, it might also be a good idea to, rather than have the `transform` method, have `preCompile` and `postCompile` transformers.

 [1]: https://github.com/nodejs/node/blob/master/lib/_tls_wrap.js#L829